 - Click the Feature Layer drop-down arrow and choose a design layer.

-- Click the Select Field drop-down and choose a field that you want to calculate values for.
+- Click the Select Field drop-down arrow and choose a field for which you want to calculate values.

-- Optionally, check the check box next to Apply to all features in this layer to calculate the chosen field across all scenarios in your project.
+- Optionally, check the Apply to all features in this layer check box to calculate the chosen field across all scenarios in your project.

 - Assign a calculation value using one of the following methods:

 Click the Value tab and type a numerical value in the text box.

 Use an expression

 Click the Expression tab and build a calculation expression with the expression builder.